oak-hu/oak-hu.github.io/writing/moral-intuitions.md

 # Moral Intuitions

 > The following is a tutorial essay for Moral Philosophy with Paul Elbourne.
 In effect, it is a quick agenda for an hour-long discussion on a guiding question, which for this week was ‘Is it a problem for a normative ethical theory if it is in conflict with widely felt moral intuitions?’.
+A free-standing and much more readable version of some of the material may eventually go up on my [Substack](https://offhandquibbles.substack.com).
 >
 > After the essay is the original draft; I converted it to the present version because Paul had been encouraging me all term to write less tersely.